AdithyaP7/2340ECPage/Reflection.md

 ### Group Contributions
 Our team worked cohesively to divide tasks and tackle different components of the application.
-Each member brought unique strengths to the table:
+Each member brought unique strengths to the table.< br / >
 **Frontend Design**:
 - Some members focused on designing an intuitive and visually appealing user interface.
 - For example, they developed features like the **welcome screen**, **navigation bar**, and **placeholder screens** in Sprint 1, ensuring seamless navigation between screens like destinations, accommodations, and logistics.